-This report covers the drinking water quality for the City of Owosso for the 2018 calendar year.
-This information is a snapshot of the quality of the water that we provided to you in 2018.
+This report covers the drinking water quality for City of Owosso for the 2019 calendar year.
+This information is a snapshot of the quality of the water that we provided to you in 2019.
 Included are details about where your water comes from, what it contains, and how it compares to United States Environmental Protection Agency (U.S. EPA) and state standards.

 Your water comes from five active groundwater wells, each over 80 feet deep.
 In 2018 the State performed an assessment of our source water to determine the susceptibility or the relative potential of contamination.
 The susceptibility rating is on a seven-tiered scale from "very-low" to "very-high" based on geologic sensitivity, well construction, water chemistry and contamination sources.
-The susceptibility of our different well sources is rated high to very high.
+The susceptibility of our well sources is high to very high.

 There are no known or identified significant sources of contamination in the city water supply.
-In 2018 we had the MDEQ Lab test our water for general chemistry, Complete Metals, Arsenic, Cyanide, SOC's for Pesticides, Herbicides and Carbamates, Total Trihalomethanes, Haloacetic Acids, Monthly Bacteriological Coliforms and PFAS.
+In 2018 we had the EGLE Lab test our water for general chemistry, Total Trihalomethanes and Haloacetic Acids.
+Additional EPA UCMR4 testing for Semi-Volatile Organic Compounds and Total Metals were completed by an EPA Approved Lab.
 Ground water sources are also tested.
-Ground water sources are monitored and protected by an approved Michigan Department of Environmental Quality (MDEQ) Wellhead Protection Program Plan (WHPP), which is designed to (1) ensure safe drinking water to the public, and (2) protect drinking water from potential sources of contamination by following the WHPP program guidelines set forth by the MDEQ.
+Ground water sources are monitored and protected by an approved Michigan Department of Environment, Great Lakes, and Energy (EGLE) Wellhead Protection Program Plan (WHPP), which is designed to (1) ensure safe drinking water to the public, and (2) protect drinking water from potential sources of contamination by following the WHPP program guidelines set forth by the EGLE.